You may want to view this video first, explaining the basics. Then learn more details below.

 What if the Defendant does not live in Maine?

 If you have a good address for the Defendant, the Court will send out your Complaint and other required paperwork to the appropriate law enforcement agency.
 Then they will "serve" the Defendant with notice of your request for a PFA order.
-So you need to try to find out as much as you can about where the Defendant is living out of state.
+You need to try to find out as much as you can about where the Defendant is living out of state.
 They can't charge you for this service.

 What if the Defendant is not served before the court hearing date?